devonfw-forge/devon4flutter-non-bloc-arch/pages/220-BLoC.md

 *Figure 19: Bloc and Wisgen Widget Tree [\[11\]](https://github.com/Fasust/wisgen)*

-These are the *Events* that can be sent to the BLoC by the UI.
+These are the “*Events*” that can be sent to the BLoC by the UI.
 Again, this is very similar to the *Actions* in our Redux implementation:

 ``` dart
 @immutable